Letting Trajectories Spread: Quality-Preserving Control for Diverse Flow Matching: Experiments and Results

-\textbf{Sensitivity to Key Hyperparameters} \quad This paragraph will explore the role of the most important parameters in our method on the final quality and diversity of generated samples.
+This section will explore the role of the most important parameters in our method on the final quality and diversity of generated samples.

-\textbf{Orthogonality $\boldsymbol{\lambda}$} \quad The influence of the orthogonality strictness $\lambda$ is detailed in Figure~\ref{fig:vis_effect_lambda}(a).
+\textbf{Orthogonality $\boldsymbol{\lambda}$.} The influence of the orthogonality strictness $\lambda$ is detailed in Figure~\ref{fig:ablation_visuals}(a).
 This parameter has a critical impact on generation quality but a minor effect on diversity.
 As the data shows, relaxing the constraint by decreasing $\lambda$ leads to a noticeable degradation in fidelity, confirming that a strict orthogonal projection ($\lambda \approx 0.9$) is essential for preserving image quality.

-\textbf{Leverage exponent $\boldsymbol{\alpha}$} \quad The effect of the leverage exponent $\alpha$ is shown in Figure~\ref{fig:vis_effect_alpha}(b).
+\textbf{Leverage exponent $\boldsymbol{\alpha}$.} The effect of the leverage exponent $\alpha$ is shown in Figure~\ref{fig:ablation_visuals}(b).
 The results reveal that an intermediate value (e.g., $\alpha=0.5$) is better, as both fully adaptive ($\alpha=1.0$) and uniform ($\alpha=0.0$) weighting are found to degrade sample quality and reduce diversity.

-\textbf{Noise gate $\boldsymbol{t_{\text{gate}}}$} \quad Figure~\ref{fig:vis_effect_tgate}(c) illustrates the impact of the noise injection window by comparing extreme scenarios.
+\textbf{Noise gate $\boldsymbol{t_{\text{gate}}}$.} Figure~\ref{fig:ablation_visuals}(c) illustrates the impact of the noise injection window by comparing extreme scenarios.
 While a conservative, late-stage injection is effective, extending the window to the entire generation process degrades sample quality as expected.
-However, these extremes belie the method's true stability, as our approach is in fact highly robust across a wide range of reasonable settings for both the noise gate and noise scale, as detailed in Appendix~\ref{sec:add_noise_schedule}.
+However, these extremes belie the method's true stability, as our approach is in fact highly robust across a wide range of reasonable settings.
+As detailed in Appendix~\ref{sec:add_noise}, we further demonstrate robustness with respect to the noise gate, the noise scale, and the choice of noise schedule.